HENRY NEEMAN

 I'm a big fan of spiny echidnas.

-There's a band in Columbus, Ohio called The Neemans.
-They even have a song called Lisa.
-Unfortunately, it looks like they may have gone out of business, since their new website is defunct.
+There used to be a band in Columbus, Ohio called The Neemans.
+They even had a song called Lisa.
+Unfortunately, it looks like they may have gone out of business, since their website is defunct.

 ABOUT MY BROTHER ED